DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 What Speed Do You Need for the All-I 400Mbps Codec?

 The All-I 400Mbps codec is intended for high-end editing.
-Every frame captured is stored as a keyframe, which means that each frame is treated as a separate image.
+Every captured frame is stored as a keyframe, meaning each frame is treated as a separate image.
 This allows the camera to capture the highest resolution possible.

 What Is the Failure Rate for SD Cards?

 Manufacturers do not list failure rates.
-However, cheap SD cards are more likely to fail prematurely due to inferior components.
+However, inferior components make cheap SD cards more likely to fail prematurely.

-Each time that you insert or remove an SD card, the friction creates some wear on the contacts.
+Each time you insert or remove an SD card, the friction creates wear on the contacts.
 After thousands of uses, the contact may not achieve a solid connection, resulting in disk failure.

 If you want to decrease the risk of failure rates, only buy from trusted brands such as SanDisk, Lexar, and Kingston.